Pike County, Ohio

 Pike County is a county located in the Appalachian (southern) region of the U.S. state of Ohio.
 As of the 2020 census, the population was 27,088.
-Its county seat is Waverly.
-The county is named for explorer Zebulon Pike.
+Its county seat is Waverly, and the county is named for explorer Zebulon Pike.

 History

 Pike County was organized on February 1, 1815, from portions of Scioto, Ross, and Adams Counties, and was named in honor of Zebulon Pike, the explorer and soldier who had recently been killed in the War of 1812.

 Pike County was the site of the Pike County Massacre where eight members of the Rhoden family were shot and killed the evening of April 21–22, 2016.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 444 sqmi, of which 440 sqmi is land and 3.7 sqmi (0.8%) is water.